IPReg’s view on the application of the Money Laundering Regulations 2007 (“the Regulations”)

 You must have a Nominated Officer.
 IPReg would expect that person also to be the Head of Finance and Administration where one has been appointed.

-The Joint Business Committee of CIPA and ITMA may be ablel to assist with template documents (also see below) but key factors are:
+The Joint Business Committee of CIPA and ITMA (now CITMA) may be able to assist with template documents (also see below) but key factors are:

 - Training given to staff and guidance notes issued (which are readily accessible) to staff